Hustle2top/Shopping_trends/README.md

 # Shopping_trends
-This repository includes the Data Analysis of shopping trends
+This repository includes the Data Analysis related files for dataset on shopping trends.